 - Get Started with DocuSign: https://docusign.sfsu.edu/

-- DocuSign is approved for use with Level 2 and 3 data, and may not be used for transactions involving Level 1 Confidential information.
+- DocuSign is approved for use with Level 1 and PII data.

 - Electronic Signature Practice Directive: https://policiesandpracticedirectives.sfsu.edu/content/electronic-signatures-practice-directive